StackVista/stackstate-docs/stackpacks/integrations/slack.md

 ## Overview

 The Slack StackPack enables you to receive event notifications in Slack channels.
-The StackPack installs a number of event handler functions that can be used when [adding an event handler](/use/events/manage-event-handlers.md#add-event-handler) to a view in StackState.
+The StackPack installs a number of event handler functions that you can use when [adding an event handler](/use/events/manage-event-handlers.md#add-event-handler) to a view in StackState.

 Slack is a [StackState core integration](/stackpacks/integrations/about_integrations.md#stackstate-core-integrations "StackState Self-Hosted only").